kaanaksit/odak/docs/course/index.md

     Historically, physics and electronics departments in various universities study and teach the physics of light.
     This way, new light-based devices and equipment have been invented, such as displays, cameras, and fiber networks, in the past, and these devices continuously serve our societies.
     However, emerging topics from mathematics and computer science departments, such as deep learning and advanced optimization methods, unlocked new capabilities for existing light-based devices and started to play a crucial role in designing the next generation of these devices.
-    The Computational Light Course (CLC) aims to bridge this gap between Computer Science and physics by providing a fundamental understanding of light and computational methods that helps to explore new possibilities with light.
+    The Computational Light Course aims to bridge this gap between Computer Science and physics by providing a fundamental understanding of light and computational methods that helps to explore new possibilities with light.

 ??? question end "Who is the target audience of Computational Light course?"